-Prior to the issue of the Subdivision or Construction Certificate in connection with a development, the developer (whether or not a constitutional corporation) is to provide evidence satisfactory to the Certifying Authority that arrangements have been made for:
+Prior to the issue of the Subdivision Certificate or Subdivision Works Certificate, the developer is to provide evidence satisfactory to the Certifying Authority that arrangements have been made for:

 (i) the installation of fibre-ready facilities to all individual lots and/or premises in a real estate development project so as to enable fibre to be readily connected to any premises that is being or may be constructed on those lots.
-Demonstrate that the carrier has confirmed in writing that they are satisfied that the fibre ready facilities are fit for purpose.
+Written confirmation that the carrier is satisfied that the fibre ready facilities are fit for purpose is also required.